 Lives and works in Beijing, China

-Liu Dan (born in Najing, 1953) is a living master of ink painting.
+Liu Dan is a living master of ink painting.
 From a very young age he studied Confucian classics, poetry, and calligraphy with his grandfather.
-As an adult he contiued to study traditional painting at Jiangsu Academy of Chinese painting, and in 1981 he moved to the United States where he stayed for 25 years.
+As an adult he continued to study traditional painting at Jiangsu Academy of Chinese painting, and in 1981 he moved to the United States where he stayed for 25 years.
 His early years of study coupled with his time in the west formed his very personal style.
-Liu Dan’s work is in the collections of The Arthur M. Sackler Museum of the Harvard University Art Museums, Cambridge, MA; The Brooklyn Museum, Brooklyn, NY; Musée Guimét, Paris; San Diego Museum of Art, San Diego, CA; Andrew Mellon Foundation, New York, NY.
-He currently lives and works in Beijing.
+Liu Dan’s work is in the collections of The Arthur M. Sackler Museum of the Harvard University Art Museums, Cambridge, MA; Princeton University Art Museum, Princeton, NJ; The Brooklyn Museum, Brooklyn, NY; Musée Guimét, Paris; San Diego Museum of Art, San Diego, CA; Andrew Mellon Foundation, New York, NY.